holmbaeck/todo/README.md

 ## Development server

+Run `npm install` from ./ for to install dependencies for frontend UI

 Run `npm start` from ./ for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Backend server

+Run `npm install` from ./backend to install dependencies for the backend todo service

 Run `npm start` from ./backend for a todo rest service backend running on `http://localhost:3000`